Attesting Workload Identity for Compliance: A CISO's Guide

 - In cloud environments, leverage services like AWS Attestation Manager or Azure Attestation to validate workload integrity based on predefined policies.

-Finally, policies must evolve with the threat landscape and organizational changes.
+Finally, policies need to evolve with the threat landscape and organizational changes.
 Schedule regular reviews to update requirements and verification criteria.

 - Conduct annual reviews of attestation policies to address new threats and vulnerabilities.